 Straighten the bottom layer first.
 Begin close to the scalp and flatten a 2-inch wide section of hair between the plates of the flat iron.
 Slide the iron down to the ends of the hair at a steady pace.

 Once that layer is finished, do the top layer of hair.
 When you're doing the hair at the top of your head and on the sides near your face, you'll want to get close to your scalp so you won't see a funny line showing where you started.

 Here are just a few of my many straight hair looks (and hair colors)!

 I hope these tips help!
-Let me know in the comments if you have any questions.
+Let me know in the comments if you have any questions about hair straightening.
 If your hair is damaged from using a straightener too often, you might want to check out my Top 10 Tricks to Avoid Split Ends and my Healthy Hair Tips.
-Don’t forget to subscribe to our newsletter to receive a weekly summary of our posts or follow on Bloglovin’ for updates.
+Don’t forget to subscribe to our newsletter to receive a summary of our posts or follow on Bloglovin’ for updates.